bobzwik/Quadcopter_SimCon/README.md

 ## To-Do
 * Implement trajectory generation
+* Develop method to find gains for best response
+* Add the possibility for more controllers
-* Implement "Manual control"
+* Implement Attitude and Rate control
+* Add scheduler to simulate and display animation in realtime simultaneously
 * Simulate sensors and sensor noise, calculate states from sensor data (Maybe somehow running simultaneously?
 I'll have to figure out how.)
 * Add integral gain (maybe?)
-* Add the possibility for more controllers
+* Add air resistance and wind